 Referring to Ethiopia, ‘The Economist’ in its recent article ‘The global gag on free speech is tightening’ writes that free speech is hard-won and easily lost.
 Only a year ago it flowered in Ethiopia, under a supposedly liberal new prime minister, Abiy Ahmed.
 All the journalists in jail were released, and hundreds of websites, blogs, and satellite TV channels were unblocked.
 But now the regime is having second thoughts.
 Without a dictatorship to suppress it, ethnic violence has flared.
 Bigots have incited ethnic cleansing on newly free social media.
 Nearly 3m Ethiopians have been driven from their homes.

 Ethiopia faces a genuine emergency, and many Ethiopians think it reasonable for the government to silence those who advocate violence.

-Is Narendra Modi government too committing the same mistake?
+Is the Narendra Modi government too much committing the same mistake?
 It’s too soon to give a definite answer because a yes-or-no answer contains within itself some assumptions and conditions.